24wenjie-li/FDIWN/README.md

 ## Citation

-If you find IMDN useful in your research, please consider citing:
+If you find FDIWN useful in your research, please consider citing:
 ```
 @article{gao2021feature,
   title={Feature Distillation Interaction Weighting Network for Lightweight Image Super-Resolution},